satchpx/kafka-px/eks/README.md

-# Elasticworx on EKS
+# Kafka-px on EKS
-Running Elasticsearch backed by Portworx on EKS
+Running Confluent Kafka backed by Portworx on EKS

 ## Deploy EKS Cluster
 ```